fifomori/chromori/README.md

 OneLoader state:

 - boots
+- patches all Node.js fs requests
-- patches text, plugins, ...
+- patches all XHR requests
-- doesn't patches assets (images/fonts/etc)
+- doesn't patches resource requests (fonts, some assets)
   - OneLoader's vfs_web uses the `chrome.debugger` API, which is available only for extensions/nw.js
+  - workaround: replace this assets manually
-- doesn't loads .zip mods
+- doesn't load .zip mods